 It snuck up on me.
 I wasn’t planning to be afraid.
-There are a lot worse things that could happen on a dive than bumping into a sea urchin, but I let it distract me.
+There are a lot of worse things that could happen on a dive than bumping into a sea urchin, but I let it distract me.
 I lost my focus on the process and let fear take the reigns.
 What I knew, what I wanted, and all the planning were lost in my fear.

 It’s a great reminder of the power of fear.

 It can take hold in tiny little ways.
 It can pop up when you least expect it.
 Letting it sneak in can completely change your course.
-It can make it hard to breath.
+It can make it hard to breathe.
 It can pull you down and suck you under.

-Where are you allowing fear to sneak in to your life?
+Where are you allowing fear to sneak into your life?